 Chantilly Comfort Wear Sensory-Friendly Clothing

-A business that makes a line of sensory-friendly clothing is Chantilly Comfort Wear.
+A fantastic business that makes a line of sensory-friendly clothing is Chantilly Comfort Wear.
 Chantilly produces sensory sensitive products for children and adults.
 The aim of this company is to create clothing for people with sensory sensitivities.
 Additionally, there are also products for people who experience chronic pain and postpartum mothers.
-However, sensory-sensitive clothing can be useful for everyone!
+However, sensory-sensitive clothing can be useful for many more people!

-To make their clothing sensory-friendly, Chantilly includes features such as:
+To make their clothing sensory-friendly, Chantilly Comfort Wear includes features such as:

 - Tagless labels